Murder of Mary-Ann Leneghan: Conviction and sentencing

 On 17 March, Thomas, the Morally brothers and Johnson were convicted of murder, attempted murder, kidnap, assault and rape.
 Johnson was found guilty of assault and rape, in addition to his earlier guilty pleas.
 Adams was found guilty of murder, attempted murder and kidnap, but cleared of rape and assault.
 Krasniqi was found guilty of murder, attempted murder, kidnap, and assault, but cleared of rape.
 A seventh man was charged with possession of a prohibited weapon.

 Sentencing of the six men took place on 28 April.
 All of them were sentenced to life imprisonment, with minimum terms ranging from 23 to 27 years.
 The judge, David Penry-Davey, recommended that Krasniqi, who was born in Afghanistan and entered the UK as a Kosovan refugee in the early 2000s, be deported to Kosovo in the event of his release.
 Shortly after the sentencing, on 3 May, Shadow Home Secretary David Davis MP told Parliament that Krasniqi had been recommended for deportation on his 18th birthday which fell in the two months preceding the murder.

 The trial heard how Jamaile Morally's mother disowned him following the incident.
 After sentencing, Thomas's father also disowned him.

-On 7 May 2012, Krasniqi and two other prisoners attacked inmate Radislav Krstić in HM Prison Wakefield in West Yorkshire, Krasniqi was found guilty of wounding with intent to cause grievous bodily harm; the attack was described as a retaliation against Krstić's involvement in the Bosnian genocide.
-Krasniqi was sentenced to another life imprisonment.
+On 7 May 2010, Krasniqi and two other prisoners attacked inmate Radislav Krstić in HM Prison Wakefield in West Yorkshire.
+Krasniqi was found guilty of wounding with intent to cause grievous bodily harm; the attack was described as a retaliation against Krstić's involvement in the Bosnian genocide.
+Krasniqi was sentenced to another term of life imprisonment with a minimum term of 12 years.

 Aftermath

 Following the attack, Leneghan's friend was hospitalised under police guard until her discharge on 1 June 2005.
-Leneghan's funeral took place on 22 July 2005 at Christ Church in Reading.
-Her burial took place at the town's Henley Road Cemetery.
+Leneghan's funeral took place on 22 July 2005 at Christ Church in Reading, and she was buried at the town's Henley Road Cemetery.
 A memorial service was held on the first anniversary of Leneghan's death; Thomas's father read a poem at the service.

 A memorial garden was established in Southcote in memory of Leneghan.